What can I do if I develop caregiver depression?

 What can I do to prevent caregiver depression?

 - Reach out for help.
 Don't wait until you feel overwhelmed to ask for help caring for a loved one.
-If possible, get your whole family involved in planning and providing care.
+If possible, get your whole family and close friends involved in planning and providing care.
 Seek out respite services and a caregiver support group.
 A support network can keep you from feeling isolated, depleted and depressed.

 - Start a journal.
 Journaling can improve your mood by allowing you to express pain, anger, fear or other emotions.